Antonio de Raya Navarrete

 Antonio de Raya Navarrete (1536 - 28 July 1606) was a Roman Catholic prelate who served as Bishop of Cuzco (1594–1606).

-Biography
+Life and career

 Antonio de Raya Navarrete was born in Baeza, Spain.
 On 6 June 1594, he was selected by the King of Spain and confirmed by Pope Clement VIII as Bishop of Cusco.
-On 27 November 1594, he was consecrated bishop by Pedro Castro Quiñones, Archbishop of Granada with Juan Fonseca, Bishop of Guadix, and Michael Fitzwalter, Auxiliary Bishop of Seville, serving as co-consecrators.
+On 27 November 1594, he was consecrated bishop by Pedro Castro Quiñones, Archbishop of Granada with Juan Fonseca, Bishop of Guadix, and Michael Fitzwalter serving as co-consecrators.
 He served as Bishop of Cusco until his death on 28 July 1606.